amir20/dozzle/docs/guide/authentication.md

 # Setting Up Authentication

-Dozzle support two configurations for authentication.
+Dozzle supports two configurations for authentication.
 In the first configuration, you bring your own authentication method by protecting Dozzle through a proxy.
 Dozzle can read appropriate headers out of the box.

-If you do not have an authentication solution then Dozzle has a simple file based user management solution.
-Authentication providers are setup using `--auth-provider` flag.
-In both of these configurations, Dozzle will try to save user settings to disk.
+If you do not have an authentication solution, then Dozzle has a simple file-based user management solution.
+Authentication providers are set up using the `--auth-provider` flag.
+In both configurations, Dozzle will try to save user settings to disk.
 This data is written to `/data`.

-## File Based User Management
+## File-Based User Management

 Dozzle supports multi-user authentication by setting `--auth-provider` to `simple`.
 In this mode, Dozzle will try to read `/data/users.yml`.